This self-guided tour will take you through Kuala Lumpur’s Chinatown and Heritage Trail, brimming with history, food stops and photo ops!

 The most prominent feature now is the art deco Clock Tower that stands before you, which was built in 1937 to commemorate the coronation of King George VI.
-But like I mentioned before, it once housed the buzzing Central Market and for many years, the square was heart of the city.
+But like I mentioned before, it once housed the buzzing Central Market and for many years, the square was the heart of the city.
 Hard to imagine that now.
 All I could see were groups of tourists and Indian lads killing time.

 Standing behind your left shoulder is the memory of Yap Ah Loy’s house, which stood where the ‘Pacific Express Hotel’ is now.
-It was strategically positioned to give him the best view of the happenings in the square.
+It was strategically positioned to give him the best view of happenings in the square.
 He’d be looking at you now if he was still around.

-Opposite, Kafe Old Market Square is likely to be the original site of the gambling den he set up.
+Kafe Old Market Square just opposite is likely to be the original site of the gambling den he set up.
 Along with brothels, it was created as a ‘lifestyle’ centre to keep the hard-working miners entertained, allowing them to work hard and play hard.
 They’d arrive nearby along the Klang and would bet their miserable earnings hoping to make a fortune.